-The purpose of this guide is to present to parents the new curriculum for Relationships and Sex Education that will be taught in both Newport Infant School and Newport Junior School from Summer Term 2021.
+The purpose of this guide is to present to parents the curriculum for Relationships and Sex Education that will be taught in Newport Junior School and Newport Infant School during the Summer Term 2022.

 This guide will aim to;

 - explain the statutory changes to the curriculum schools need to embed into their existing curriculum. - share some of the planned lessons, materials and key vocabulary which will used to meet these requirements. - explain parental rights